 Moscow to Vladimir: the ultimate day trip guide

-Due to the current situatiuon I advice against travel to Russia at the moment.
+Due to the current situation, I advice against travel to Moscow and Vladimir at the moment.
 All affiliated links related to Russia have been removed.
 But I have decided to keep my posts about Russia as it remains a beautiful country.
 I hope that circumstances change and that travel is possible again in the near future.